7 Characteristics of Good Time Tracking Systems

 7. They Support the Ability to Export Time Entries

-Another feature of your chosen time tracking system should be the ability to export time entries into another application for even further analysis.
+Another feature of your chosen software should be the ability to export time entries into another application for even further analysis.
 For example, you may want to do a deep dive into what your team is working on for a client, but you don’t want to show them every single comment or activity that’s going on with the project.
 The ability to export (into Excel) the time that has been entered for this client, will allow you to run Pivot Tables against the data and end up with a truly unique and customizable format.
 The reason for this is that it helps to keep your client up to date with what is happening with their project.

 Why Giving Team Feedback is Critical